tamvcspk/vid-kit-simple/docs/architecture.md

 - **Technology:** Rust.
 - **Video Processing:**
-  - **VideoProcessor:** Performs tasks like converting, splitting, editing, and sanitizing videos using the ffmpeg-next crate, which provides Rust bindings to the FFmpeg API.
+  - **VideoProcessor:** Performs tasks like converting, splitting, editing, and sanitizing videos by calling ffmpeg through static libraries.
   - **GPUDetector:** Checks GPU acceleration capabilities and configures corresponding codecs (e.g., h264_nvenc, hevc_nvenc, scale_cuda for NVIDIA, h264_qsv for Intel, h264_amf for AMD).
 - **Preset Management:**
   - **PresetManager:** Stores and manages user presets in JSON files.
 This is a simple and suitable choice for small data volumes, allowing users to easily edit or back up configurations.